bdunford/fixtures/README.md

 #Fixtures

-For quickly adding data to a node Project.
+For quickly adding data to a node project.
 Ideal for mock or testing data.
 Fixtures serve up json files as a data source.

 Requires Nodejs http://nodejs.org